Kazutaka333/Divvy_FinalProject/Readme.txt

 Changes made to Original testbench:
--changes the name DUT to use our own Top module - Top d1(.CLK(clk), .START(start), .DONE(done)) -changes the name of the memory to MyDataMem.MyMemory -changes to the dataMem[address] for program 3 according to the lab1 specification
+-changes the name DUT to use our own Top module - Top d1(.CLK(clk), .START(start), .DONE(done)) -changes the name of the memory to MyDataMem.MyMemory -changes the dataMem[address] for program 3 according to the lab1 specification

 Others:
 -assembler.py is used to generated machine code from programAll assembly code